felixlopz/hubrise-test-task/content/apps/glovo/en/receive-orders.md

 ## Deals

-Glovo Bridge converts Glovo deals into products, and encodes product lines choices as options.
+Glovo Bridge supports deals.
+It sends the deal name to HubRise, and the discounted price for each item.

 ## Order Statuses